 In the 1950s, she was part of an artists’ coop gallery, Exhibit A, with potter Earl Hooks and others.
 She had exhibitions at The Art Institute of Chicago and The Chicago Public Library.
 She appeared on local televison, giving demonstrations and taught at the Evanston Art Center.

 Most weekends during the summer, she and her husband, Robert—who made pottery, too, but worked as a Chicago policeman—packed up the Pontiac station wagon with functional ware for art fairs around the city and suburbs.
-For some 30 years, she always went to the art fairs at Old Town, The South Side, Evanston and Oak Park—and often did others as well.
+For some 30 years, she always went to the art fairs at Old Town, The South Side (57th Street), Evanston and Oak Park—and often sold at others as well.

 Today, Arnow Stoneware Pottery is often found for sale as “mid-century modern” design.
 It’s a style that Edna helped create.
-Below is a slide show of her work.
+Below are some pictures of her work.
 Photos by Robert Arnow.

 More of Edna Arnow’s mid-century modern pottery from the 1960s and 1970s